abedra/codemash2017/workshop/README.md

 This will setup your `$GOPATH` inside of this workshop directory and modify your `$PATH` to support any binaries installed by `go get`.

+#### Processor Examples

+During the course of the workshop you will be writing some code to parse application log files.
+Since everyone may not get complete this part of the workshop I have provided some examples in the `processors` folder.
+Each of the examples is in a folder named after the language it belongs to.
+There are individual README files in each folder that explain how to build and run the example.